 However, this was met with a lot of disappointment.

-• I didn't have too many complaints about this however considering a good majority of students have limited experience with hardware already, this is a pretty daunting first project.
+- I didn't have too many complaints about this however considering a good majority of students have limited experience with hardware already, this is a pretty daunting first project.

-4. The TA's also seemed to vary heavily especially in terms of grading, expectations, and just overall helpfulness.
+- The TA's also seemed to vary heavily especially in terms of grading, expectations, and just overall helpfulness.
 There were many incidents in this course including a shouting match on the final demo day between a TA and students.

-5. I think my primary issue with this course is also that the majority of your mark is based on pure writing and not actual ECE content.
-It will be around 90% reading and writing, and maybe 10% programming/hardware.
+- I think my primary issue with this course is also that the majority of your mark is based on pure writing and not actual ECE content.
+It will be around 99% reading and writing, and maybe 1% programming/hardware.
 This only depends on if you do end up deciding to finish the project (many didn't).
 I think this course was a waste of time and definitely could've been done better.

 David Lau was average?
 To be honest he was kind of quiet, he did seem at the very least knowledgeable, but he didn't speak too much.

-If you are interested in my group's project, we created a wireless messaging system that uses IR for communication.
+Our group created a wireless messaging system that uses IR for communication.

 ECE 190 Engineering Profession & Practice - Dan Davidson